Doctor of Philosophy in English, August 2012

 “Lrn2Play Noob: Progressive Masculinity in Games.”
 Media Res: A Media Commons Project.
 Sep.
 27, 2007.

 Dictionary and Encyclopedia Entries

-Entry on Race, Gender, and Sexuality in Online Games for The International Encyclopedia of Digital Communication: Gaming Volume.
+“Racism, Sexism, and Homophobia in Online Games” for The International Encyclopedia of Digital Communication: Gaming Volume.
 Eds.
-Aphra Kerr and James Ivory, Hoboken, NJ: Wiley Blackwell, forthcoming.
+Aphra Kerr and James Ivory, Hoboken, NJ: Wiley Blackwell, 2015.

 Nealon, Sean.
 “Education Notebook.”
 The Press-Enterprise.
 September, 6, 2009.

-“Website Development to Showcase Scholarship” workshop offered for the University of California, Riverside Graduate Student Mentoring Program, Riverside, CA; May 6, 2011.
+“Website Development to Showcase Scholarship” workshop offered at the University of California, Riverside Graduate Student Mentoring Program, Riverside, CA; May 6, 2011.

 “Analyzing Race in Video Games” for Prof. James Tobias’ MCS 146E: Special Topics in Technoculture and Digital Media course, University of California, Riverside; October 17, 2008.